-Spam is a canned meat that is made of minced pork as well as processed in ham.
-It is made up of ham and pork as well as salt, potatoes, water, processed potato starch to binder sugar, and sodium nitrite to preserve it.
+It is made up of ham, pork, salt, potatoes, water, processed potato starch to bind sugar, and sodium nitrite to preserve it.
 Natural gelatins are formed during cooking.

 Spam was widely used and manufactured in huge amounts throughout World War II rationing and the Lend-lease Act.
-Many countries devastated by war and hit with food shortages, came to enjoy spam all the process.

-It is prepared prior to packaging, which reduces the risk of having raw beef.
 It’s a little greasy when cooked, but the type with less fat doesn’t have as much grease.

-However, it is more delicious when cooked in a pan, either by cooking it or chopping it before adding it to your egg-based omelet.
+However, once you get the spam out of the can, it is more delicious when cooked in a pan, either by cooking it or chopping it before adding it to your egg-based omelet.

-Effects of Eating Raw Spam
+Is Eating Raw Spam Bad For You?

 Each food item you consume impacts your lifestyle and health that are most likely to result in positive or negative consequences.
-The effects of eating raw spam include:

 1. It’s More Convenient and Shelf-stable